Sheila E.: 2013–2022: Icon and Iconic: Message 4 America

 In November 2013, she released her album Icon on her own recording label Stilettoflats Music.
 In September 2014, she released her autobiography Beat of My Own Drum.
 In 2016, Sheila provided drums for the orchestral soundtrack to the blockbuster superhero films Man of Steel and Batman v Superman: Dawn of Justice.
-On June 26, 2016, Sheila and The New Power Generation led a musical tribute to late singer Prince at the 2016 BET Awards.
+On June 26, 2016, Sheila and the New Power Generation led a musical tribute to late singer Prince at the 2016 BET Awards.
 The next day, she released a single titled "Girl Meets Boy" in honor of Prince.
 In 2017, she was the featured percussionist for the soundtrack to the film The Boss Baby, which was also co-produced by Zimmer.
 She was featured in Fred Armisen's 2018 Netflix comedy special Stand Up for Drummers.
 Sheila played percussion on Gary Clark Jr.'s album This Land.
 She performed and served as music director for Let's Go Crazy: The Grammy Salute to Prince concert at the Staples Center on January 28, 2020.

 On April 17, 2020, she released the single "Lemon Cake" which was available as an audio track on YouTube.
 On May 14, 2020, Sheila E. premiered the official video for "Lemon Cake" on Rated R&B. In July 2020, Sheila E. collaborated with MasterClass to create "Sheila E. Teaches Drumming and Percussion".

 2022–present: Bailar

+In 2022, Sheila, along with her band the E-Train, released an album titled Hella Fonk E. The band also embarked on the Hella Fonk E Tour.
 In 2023, Sheila was featured on Kelly Clarkson's song "That's Right", which appears on her album Chemistry (2023).
 Sheila became the music director for the 2023 CBS bilingual, multicultural game show Lotería Loca.
-In April 2024, she released her ninth album, Bailar.
-The album earned a nomination at 67th Annual Grammy Awards for Best Tropical Latin Album and the album's single "Bemba Colorá" won the Grammy Award for Best Global Music Performance.
+In April 2024, she released her tenth album, Bailar.
+The album earned a nomination at 67th Annual Grammy Awards for Best Tropical Latin Album and the album's single "Bemba Colorá" won the Grammy Award for Best Global Music Performance.In 2025, she appeared as a special guest in Christina Aguilera's concert film Christmas in Paris, performing the song "Little Drummer Girl".